Brown Butter Chocolate Chip Cookies. I have, and will no doubt continue to search for the perfect vegan cookie recipe.

 - 1 cup Butter vegan

-- 3 tablespoon Egg Replacer whisked up with 6 tablespoon water
+- 3 tbsp Egg Replacer whisked up with 6 tbsp water

 - ¾ cup Granulated Sugar